-One of the core strengths of the G4 Alliance over the years has been the sustained commitment of its members, its engaged Board of Directors, and a devoted permanent staff, all of whom have been integral to the success of its ongoing advocacy and strategic initiatives.
-The G4 Alliance has also been deliberate about collaborating with other global health and global surgery actors and international organizations like the WHO, amplifying its influence on the global stage and making it the advocacy powerhouse that it is today.
-As the only global coalition specifically focused on advocacy for SOTA care, it occupies a crucial and well-regarded position in the global health ecosystem.
+One of the core strengths of the G4 Alliance has been the sustained commitment of its members, its engaged Board of Directors, and a devoted permanent staff, all of whom have been integral to the success of its ongoing advocacy and strategic initiatives.
+The G4 Alliance has also been deliberate about collaborating with other global health and global surgery actors and international organizations like the WHO, amplifying its influence on the global stage.
+As the only global coalition specifically focused on advocacy for SOTA care, it occupies a crucial position in the global health ecosystem.